 As you are settling into your new custom or semi-custom home and are decorating and placing items to complete your move in, don’t forget to furnish the small subtle areas, such as your laundry room.
-To add decorum and even make the laundering process even more efficient, here are 5 items that are a must in your new laundry room!
+To add decorum and even make the laundering process more efficient, here are 5 items that are a must in your new laundry room!

 Adequate and Aesthetic Shelving